-The Source Exchange Account used by Migration Manager for Exchange agents needs the Full Control permission on the Microsoft Exchange System Objects organizational unit (OU) in all domains in which source Exchange servers involved in public folder synchronization reside.
+The Target Exchange Account used by Migration Manager for Exchange agents needs the Full Control permission on the Microsoft Exchange System Objects organizational unit (OU) in all domains in which target Exchange 2007 servers involved in public folder synchronization reside.

-- In the Active Directory Users and Computers snap-in, right-click the Microsoft Exchange System Objects OU and click Properties. - NOTE: If there is no Microsoft Exchange System Objects OU, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - On the Security tab, click Add, and select the Source Exchange Account (in our example, QMM_Src_Ex). - Select the account name, and then enable the Allow option for the Full Control permission in the Permissions box. - 4.
+- 1. In the Active Directory Users and Computers snap-in, right-click the Microsoft Exchange System Objects OU and click Properties. - NOTE: If there is no Microsoft Exchange System Objects OU, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - On the Security tab, click Add, and select the Target Exchange Account (in our example, QMM_Trg_Ex). - Select the account name, and then enable the Allow option for the Full Control permission in the Permissions box. - 5.
 Click the Advanced button.
-In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - 5.
-In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list.
+In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list. - 7.
+Close the dialog boxes by clicking OK.